Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 But wait, don’t we already have CPF?
 What is the difference between CPF and SRS?
 Well, CPF is a mandatory savings scheme, and it’s meant only to give you a pool of basic retirement income.
 That might not be enough for those who lead more elaborate lifestyles.

-That’s where the SRS (Supplementary Retirement Scheme) come in.
+That’s where the SRS (Supplementary Retirement Scheme) comes in.
 In very simplified terms, SRS is a retirement savings bank account which you can voluntarily open at DBS/POSB, OCBC, and UOB.

 As an incentive, SRS contributions are eligible for tax relief the following year.
-So, if you contribute to your SRS account by 31 Dec 2024, you can get tax relief in Year of Assessment 2025 (which is filed by IRAS and paid by you in 2025).
+So, if you contribute to your SRS account by 31 December each year, you can get tax relief in the following Year of Assessment (capped at $80,000).

-However, you can’t contribute your entire income to SRS and get away tax-free, because you can only stash away S$15,300 into your SRS bank account every year for Singaporeans and PRs.
-For foreigners, the contribution cap is set at S$35,700.
+However, you can’t contribute your entire income to SRS and get away tax-free, because you can only stash away $15,300 into your SRS bank account every year for Singaporeans and PRs.
+For foreigners, the contribution cap is set at $35,700.

 Unlike CPF which only allows you to deposit and not withdraw funds, you can withdraw your SRS account’s funds whenever you want.